Drinking Water

 Contact the Water Treatment Plant 603-773-6169

-A link to the EPA to identify lead-free certification marks for drinking water and plumbing materials is below.
+A link to the EPA lead-free certification for drinking water and plumbing materials is below.

 Water main breaks most commonly occur during the winter months due to freezing temperatures and rapid temperature changes.
 A water main is a large underground pipe that carries treated drinking water from the Town’s water system to homes and businesses.
 When the ground freezes and shifts, it places stress on these pipes.
 As water temperatures drop and demand fluctuates, older or weakened sections of pipe can crack or rupture, causing a break.
 While winter conditions increase the likelihood, water main breaks can happen at any time of year due to aging infrastructure, corrosion, soil movement, or sudden pressure changes.